dinhkimhong/Sentiment_analysis_on_drug_reviews/README.md

 Data Set Information:<br>

 The dataset provides patient reviews on specific drugs along with related conditions and a 10 star patient rating reflecting overall patient satisfaction.
 The data was obtained by crawling online pharmaceutical review sites.
-The intention was to study<br>

-(1) sentiment analysis of drug experience over multiple facets, i.e. sentiments learned on specific aspects such as effectiveness and side effects,<br>
-(2) the transferability of models among domains, i.e. conditions, and<br>
-(3) the transferability of models among different data sources (see 'Drug Review Dataset (Druglib.com)').<br>

 The data is split into a train (75%) a test (25%) partition (see publication) and stored in two .tsv (tab-separated-values) files, respectively.<br>